quitesimpleorg/exile.h/README.md

 The assert() calls won't be fired, consistent with the policy.

 ### System call policies / vows
 exile.h allows specifying which syscalls are permitted or denied.
-In the folloing example, ls is never executed, as the specificed "vows" do not allow the execve() system call.
+In the following example, ls is never executed, as the specified "vows" do not allow the execve() system call.
 The process will be killed.

 ```c